Democrats Have A Moral Obligation To Turn The Other Cheek, Not Boycott Trump’s Inaugural [Opinion]

 “I think my father would be concerned about the fact that there are 50 million people living in poverty in this country.
 We have to create a climate for all votes to be lifted.
 It’s insanity we have poor people in nation.”

-Dr. King’s iconography, his body of work was simple: the Baptist minister, like Mahatma Gandhi, used the principles of nonviolence to unveil the cancer of racism and discrimination in such a way that it becomes overt and the antithesis of democracy.
+Dr. King’s iconography, his body of work, was simple: the Baptist minister, like Mahatma Gandhi, used the principles of nonviolence to unveil the cancer of racism and discrimination in such a way that it becomes overt and the antithesis of democracy.

 AMERICAN PATRIOTS BEGIN TO RESIST As of Saturday evening, at least 20 members of Congress, vow to boycott Trump’s inauguration: pic.twitter.com/m1280T3bX0